 Assessing plumbing systems before buying home.

-Setting up systems to collect and utilize rainwater.
+Setting up systems to collect and make use of rainwater.

 Encouraging on water-saving techniques and items.

-Flushing and inspecting water heaters to extend life-span.
+Flushing and examining water heaters to extend lifespan.

-Dealing with concerns with temperature, leakages, or failure to heat water.
+Attending to concerns with temperature level, leakages, or failure to heat water.

-Securing basements or other locations from water invasion.
+Safeguarding basements or other areas from water invasion.

 Immediate attention to prevent contamination and health risks.